auchinto-c/BlogSite-GraphQL/README.md

    4. Add in the facility to share the post
    5. Add in the facility to search for specific posts, based on genres and other filters
    6. Add a facility to submit a post from the portal instead of the updating entries in cms platform.
-2. This entire project can be considered as step to having a personal portfolio and blog site.
+2. This entire project can be considered as a step to having a personal portfolio and blog site.